hardzc123/imitation_learning_autonomous_driving/README.md

 - The dual BC model approach effectively integrates human intuition with algorithmic precision, producing robust driving agents capable of adapting to diverse environments.
 - Future advancements could involve more complex neural network architectures, expanded datasets with greater diversity, and extended training periods, further improving the performance and generalizability of the agent.

----

-This README outlines the methodology, highlights the role of the CarRacing-v3 simulation environment, and provides detailed insights into the training and validation processes for autonomous driving agents.